BOOK WITH CONFIDENCE DISCOVER WHY NOW IS THE PERFECT TIME TO BOOK

 Close

-Recreating the romance of bygone travellers, Star Clippers’ ships are authentic recreations of classic sailing clippers teamed with the activities, amenities and atmosphere of a private yacht.
-Your experience will be intimate and unique, spending days on the deck under wind-filled sails, the smaller ship size allowing calls at ports not frequented by bigger vessels.
-Well cared for by a highly skilled crew, sumptuous fed and with plenty of activities onboard and onshore, it’s easy to see why Star Clippers has forged a reputation for once-in-a-lifetime adventures.
+Recreating the romance of classic sailing, Star Clippers’ ships are authentic recreations of traditional clipper ships, paired with the activities, amenities and atmosphere of a private yacht.
+The experience is intimate and unique, with days spent on deck under wind-filled sails and smaller ships able to call at ports not frequented by larger vessels.
+Well looked after by a highly skilled crew, with excellent dining and plenty of activities onboard and ashore, it’s easy to see why Star Clippers has forged a reputation for once-in-a-lifetime adventures.

-For more than 30 years Star Clippers has been giving people the chance to experience the thrill of sailing aboard a tall ship.
-With all the gleaming mahogany, brass fittings, leather and hardwood you could imagine, alongside state-of-the-art features and facilities, you get all the adventure of the past with all the comforts of modernity.
+For more than 30 years, Star Clippers has given guests the chance to experience the thrill of sailing aboard a tall ship.
+With gleaming mahogany, brass fittings, leather and hardwood throughout, alongside modern features and facilities, guests can enjoy the adventure of the past with the comforts of the present.

 Why Star Clippers